 - For Social Security tips, compare Line 5b Column 1 of your 941s with Box 7 of your W-2s.

 - For Medicare wages, compare Line 5c Column 1 of your 941s with Box 5 of your W-2s.

 Also, make sure your total Social Security and Medicare taxes for the year are correct.

 Step 3: Perform the necessary adjustments.
 For example, you may need to file a corrected W-2 form with the SSA and an amended 941 with the IRS.

-As you can see, this form can get complicated, so it’s a good idea to get professional help with it.
-The team at Paytime is ready to help you navigate your reconciliation of Form 941 to payroll and support you in all of your payroll and HR management needs.
+As you can see, the quarterly 941 forms can get complicated.
+To ensure compliance and avoid potential issues, it’s always a good idea to get professional help with it.
+The team at Paytime is ready to help you navigate your reconciliation of Form 941 to payroll and support you in all of your payroll and HR-related needs.
 Contact us today and let us help you power your business.